 After that, simply clamp your guide to the marked lines, line up the saw and make your cut.

 Method 3: Using A Guide With A Clamp

-Now, another method which is my personal favorite is to use a straightedge that has a clamp built right into it.
+Now, another method that is my personal favorite is to use a straightedge that has a clamp built right into it.